CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 image

-*Normal* is the reccomended setting unless it creates particularly hard to remove sections with print trapped between support on all sides
+*Normal* is the recommended setting unless it creates particularly hard to remove sections with print trapped between support on all sides

 ##### Placement